marcustyphoon/marcustyphoon/README.md

 No Recommended

-- [ ] implement full hide toggle
+- [x] implement full hide toggle

-- [ ] converge the no-recommended and my show-originals indicators
+- [x] converge the no-recommended and my show-originals indicators
-- [ ] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"
+- [x] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"

+- [ ] fix broken interaction between no-recommended and show-originals

-- [ ] use --post-padding for shrinking indicators
+- [ ] PR it

 - Once implemented, use xkit.interface.hide